Ref ID: 1279

 Robert (Bob) Coates, son of William and Margaret Jane Coates, lived at 64 Carnan Street, Shankill Road, Belfast.

 The 1901 Ireland Census has Robert living at 48 Riga Street, Shankill Road, Belfast with his father, occupation, Machine Work at Works, his mother and sister Agnes, 12 years of age.

 The 1911 Ireland Census has Robert living at 28 James Street, Shankill Road, Belfast with his mother, Winder In Mill, sister Agnes, Winder In Mill, and niece Edith, 3 years of age.
 Roberts occupation at this time is given as labourer In Iron Works.

 His mother later moved to 24 Argyle Street, Shankill Road, Belfast.

-On the 20th of September 1914 he was posted as part of the British Expeditionary Forces to France.
+He was posted as part of the British Expeditionary Forces to France on the 20th of September 1914

-Robert, aged 31 years, was a Rifleman in 2nd Battalion Royal Irish Rifles when he was Killed In Action on the 7th of June 1917 at Messines Ridge, Belgium.
+Robert was a Rifleman in 2nd Battalion Royal Irish Rifles when he was Killed In Action on the 7th of June 1917 at Messines Ridge, Belgium, aged 30 years,

 A Postcard sent to his family describes Robert as having served his country for 2 years and 10 months and also as being Faithful Unto Death.